pranjulps3/notification_channels/README.md

+### Discarding notifications

+Deleting notifications is easy in Notification Channels.
+You just need to write

+`Notification.objects.discard(**kwargs)`

+Note that kwargs must contain all fields required to get a unique notification instance or else it will throw an error.
+It's important that you use `discard()` function instead of `delete()` to remove notifications as for the merged notifications, deleting it could cost permanent loss of some data. `discard()` function takes care of such situations and in all others deletes the notification along with its activity object(if any).

 ### Activity Class

 Here I will briefly describe the Activity class attributes so that you can manipulate them the way you want.